ReevesA1/ansible-bootstrap/README1.md

 Notepad $PROFILE.CurrentUserAllHosts
 }
 ```
+### Set Executation Policy (to allow execution of scripts)
+`Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope LocalMachine -Force -Verbose`
+- see list to see if it worked `Get-ExecutionPolicy -List `
 - Close and Reopen Powershell to "source it"
 ### Setup Latest PowerShell
 - Install Winget with the latest version of Powershell. ( I think winget is installed by default? if not add that section here as well as in script)